gtiosclub/Guess-the-Number-Tutorial/part4.md

 ```
 ## One more thing

 We have our `validateGuess` function ready, now all we need to do is call it every time "Submit" is pressed.
+Replace the print call with `validateGuess(guessInt)`

 ```swift
 @IBAction func submitButtonPressed(sender: UIButton) {